peterddrummond/xspde_matlab/doc/source/api.rst

 .. attribute:: in.graphs

-    *Default:* ``-1``
+    *Default:* ``1``

     If non-negative, this sets the maximum number of graphed datasets.
 Can be used to suppress unwanted graphs from an xSPDE graphics script.
-If omitted or set to the default value, all the graphs output from the in.grfunc graphics processing function are plotted.
+If omitted, all the graphs output from the graphics processing function are plotted.

     ::

-        in.graphs = -1,..
+        in.graphs = 1,..

 .. attribute:: in.olabels

-    *Default:* ``{'a_1', ...}``
+    *Default:* ``{'a', ...}``

     **Cell array** of labels for the graph axis observables and functions.
 These are text labels that are used on the graph axes.
 The default value is ``'a_1'`` if the default observable is used, otherwise it is blank.
 This is overwritten by any subsequent label input when the graphics program is run: